jgarzik/picocoin/doc/build-osx.md

     brew install glib openssl libevent jansson

+or

+    sudo port install glib2 openssl libevent jansson

-You make also need to install some development dependencies, if you have not already installed them for other projects.
+You may also need to install some development dependencies, if you have not already installed them for other projects.

     brew install autoconf automake

+or

+    sudo port install autoconf automake pkgconfig

 Building
 --------